 Secretary: with responsibility for maintaining the membership list, organising and maintaining the EABA web site, liaising with the European Journal of Behaviour Analysis in terms of distribution lists and minuting EABA Board of Directors meetings.

-In the event of the President's resignation, lengthy absence or incapacity, the Board of Directors may, by a two-thirds vote, decide to hold an election for a new President before the normal voting cycle.
+In the event of the resignation of a member of the Board of Directors, lengthy absence or incapacity, the Board of Directors may, by a two-thirds vote, decide to:

 The Board of Directors shall have general supervision of the affairs of the Association, performing the duties and abiding by the limitations specified in these by-laws.
 Actions of the Board of Directors that affect Association policy are subject to approval by a majority vote of the full members either voting at the bi-annual meeting, or by a special electronic ballot as decided by the Board of Directors.
 A request for an electronic ballot of the membership of the association may be initiated either by the Board of Directors or by five percent (5%) of members within at least 5 different countries.
 Results of the electronic ballot that reports votes of over 50% of all voting members constitutes the final decision for the Association with regard to that matter.